 Students learn to be effective communicators through coursework that teaches communication theory, methods for solving communications problems and techniques for directing communications in groups.
 Other study areas may include:

 - Organizational communication

-These 4-year programs prepare students to defend arguments orally and in writing, to use communications technologies like e-mail and telecommunications software, and to apply interpersonal communications skills in culturally diverse groups.
-Admissions requirements are the same as those for an associate's degree program.
+These programs prepare students to defend arguments orally and in writing, to use communications technologies like e-mail and telecommunications software, and to apply interpersonal communications skills in culturally diverse groups.

 Communications studies courses comprise a wide array of subjects, from production in live broadcasting to marketing techniques in advertising.
 The core curriculum includes studies of such topics such as:

 - Media industry studies